Huulamnguyen/can-cook/readme.md

 - **PUT** `/orders/{{id}}` Order update.
 Update an order's information.
 - **DEL** `/orders/{{id}}` delete order.
 Permanently deletes the selected order.
 - **POST** `/orders/{{id}}/cancel` cancel order.

+### Issue with Ecart API
+- 1,000 API Requests License

+### Sensitive Information
+- passwords will be hashed with bcrypt
+- use session or JWT to keep track of authenticated user
+- API keys need to be protected

+###